Cost Accounting Course

 - Introduction: In this section, you will learn about cost allocation.

-- Cost Allocation: In this second section, you will learn about steps for cost allocation.
-You will also get to understand indirect cost, basis of apportionment, and example of basis of apportionment.
+- Cost Allocation: In this second section, you will learn about the steps for cost allocation.
+You will also get to understand the indirect cost, the basis of apportionment, and example of the basis of apportionment.

-- Allocation of Service Department Cost: In this section, you will learn about allocation of service department cost, method of re-apportionment cost, and direct re-distribution cost.
-The instructor will also take you through the example of step down method, two departments in step down method, and example of direct and step down method.
-You will also learn about reciprocal re-distribution method and an example on the same.
-Finally, you will learn about overhead absorption rate, an example on overhead absorption rate, and customer profitability profile.
+- Allocation of Service Department Cost: In this section, you will learn about the allocation of service department cost, method of re-apportionment cost, and direct re-distribution cost.
+The instructor will also take you through the example of the step-down method, two departments in the step-down method, and an example of direct and step down method.
+You will also learn about the reciprocal re-distribution method and an example on the same.
+Finally, you will learn about the overhead absorption rate, an example of an overhead absorption rate, and customer profitability profile.